Sponsored Links

 Powertrain

-According to a December 2017 leak, the mid-engine Corvette will likely be offered with the following three engines:
+A December 2017 leak previously led us to believe that the mid-engine Corvette would likely be offered with the following three engines:

 - Naturally-aspirated 6.2-liter V-8 LT1, which makes a maximum of 460 horsepower and 465 pound-feet of torque in the C7 Corvette Stingray with the Z51 package